 Climate Impact Actions

 The actions identified in this report are rooted in and aligned with community priorities outlined in reports like Puget Sound Sage’s Powering the Transition and their collaborative effort with Got Green, Our People, Our Planet, Our Power.
 We additionally grounded these actions in the goals and strategies outlined in our Equity & Environment Agenda.

 Recommended actions fall under three broad categories: building a framework to center community needs; reducing emissions from the transportation sector; and reducing emissions from buildings.
-Download the full report for more information.
+Download the full report and accompanying appendix for more information.

+Climate Impact Actions